MBTA Program, Parking And Bicycles

 Some local garages may offer student discounts and may accept your student ID as proof of student status.
 If a garage is offering a student discount that requires some other documentation of your student status (other than your ID), the Dean of Students office will try to help you with whatever the garage is requiring.
-Please contact us at [email protected]
+Please contact us.

 Bicycles are not permitted inside buildings with the exception of the parking garage which is located in the basement of Sargent Hall, 120 Tremont Street.
 There are two bicycle racks located in the Sargent Hall parking garage for students and staff members of Suffolk University and Suffolk Law School.
-All students and staff who wish to use the bicycle rack in the garage will be required to register their bicycle.
-Registration forms are available in the SUPD communications office in the garage.
-A list of bicycle riders will be maintained at the communications desk.
+All students and staff who wish to use the bicycle rack in the garage will be required to swipe their ID at the main Sargent Entrance prior to accessing the building.

 Bike riders can access the parking garage by utilizing campus assistance call box located on the wall at the entrance to the parking garage off of Hamilton Place.
 Bike riders entering the garage must check in with the dispatch officer assigned to the garage.
 Bicycles must be properly secured.
 Any bicycles left over 30 days will be removed.
 We strongly recommend always securing your bicycle every time, whether in the garage or outside of the university.
 We also recommend a U-shaped lock for bicycles due to the sturdy design and increased security it provide over a wire or chain lock.